-Hochficht is also a great day out for advanced skiers.
-There are 10 kilometres of red-marked trails to enjoy and beautiful views over the Bavarian and Bohemian Forest come as standard.
-We highly recommend the Zwieselbergabfahrten (no. 7, 7a) and Standard-Abfahrt (no. 1), which are certified FIS runs, if you are looking for more of a challenge.
-There is even a boardercross course on the Standard trail for anyone looking for some white-knuckle action, as well as a terrain park to keep freestyle fans happy.
+Hochficht is also an enjoyable skiing area for advanced skiers.
+There are 10 kilometres of red-marked trails to enjoy and beautiful views over the Bavarian and Bohemian Forest comes along for free.
+We highly recommend the Zwieselbergabfahrten (no. 7, 7a) and Standard-Abfahrt (no. 2), if you are looking for more of a challenge.
+At the Standard slope there is also the Fun Slope for those who are looking for some action and a FunPark is not missing either.
 There are also two off-piste ski routes on Hochficht mountain – the Krumauer-Skiroute and Zwieselberg-Skiroute.

 On Mountain Dining

 If you spend all day on the slopes, you will no doubt work up a healthy appetite sooner or later.
-Luckily, Hochficht offers everything from hearty mountain fare to afternoon tea.
-The newest restaurant at the resort is located in the newly built Skiarena and it offers delicious food in modern surroundings.
+Luckily, Hochficht offers everything from rustic homestyle fare to sweet temptations.
+The newest restaurant at the resort is located in the Skiarena and it offers delicious food in modern surroundings.

 If you fancy a change of pace, the sled run is great fun for all the family.
 The Bohemian Forest provides the perfect landscape for enjoying walks through the snowy backcountry, too.
 Moreover, the region is known for its extensive network of cross-country skiing routes and is a real mecca for fans of this type of skiing.